Motion graphics, visual effects and broadcast design

 Meanwhile, the SuperStation logo for WTCG, made à la Star Wars, has a cinematic feel.

-For years, many television stations based in the First World have high production values.
+Television stations based in the First World have high production values for years.

 Plus, television stations in some neutral nations use the same values as the Western Bloc.